MikeGillihan/bb-connect-give/README.md

 **Where can I get support?**

-We have made BB Connect for Give Donations as straightforward to use as possible, but if you still have questions we will do our best to help out.
+BB Connect for Give Donations is pretty straightforward, but if you have a question or problem we will do our best to help out.

 * Here on GitHub or at https://wordpress.org/support/plugin/bb-connect-give-donations/

-**Do you accept pull requests?**

-Sure, if we think they will help make the plugin better.

 #### Changelog